qemus/qemu-render/readme.md

 </div></h1>

-Run QEMU OpenGL and Vulkan/Venus on headless Debian hosts without installing an Xorg server or desktop environment.
+Run QEMU hardware-accelerated graphics on headless Debian hosts without installing an Xorg server or desktop environment.

-`qemu-render` provides the host-side Mesa OpenGL/Vulkan and VirGL/Venus runtime used by QEMU.
-It keeps hardware-accelerated EGL/GBM rendering, hardware Vulkan, and VirGL/Venus available on servers, containers, and appliance-style systems while leaving out runtime components that are unnecessary for this use case.
+`qemu-render` provides the host-side Mesa and virglrenderer runtime used by QEMU for OpenGL, Vulkan/Venus, and native DRM contexts.
+It keeps hardware-accelerated EGL/GBM rendering, hardware Vulkan, VirGL/Venus, and AMDGPU/i915 native-context support available on servers, containers, and appliance-style systems while leaving out runtime components that are unnecessary for this use case.

 ## Features ✨